New Hampshire Labor Laws Guide

 The state of New Hampshire practices the “employment-at-will” arrangement that many US states have incorporated into their legal systems.

-Practically, “employment-at-will” states that employers can terminate an employee’s contract of employment for any lawful reason without repercussions.
+Practically, “employment-at-will” means that employers can terminate an employee’s contract of employment for any lawful reason without repercussions.
+However, there are exceptions to the rule, which include:

 In the case of massive layoffs — more than 25 employees terminated at the same time — the employer is required to notify the New Hampshire Department of Employment Security, regardless of whether the layoffs are temporary or permanent.